 Utilize some sort of budget to track and manage your spending habits.
 It can be very structured, such as the cash envelope method, or more of just a framework to guide you, such as a spreadsheet that helps you monitor your expected budget versus actual expense.
-You can also check out Budget Manager, our free budgeting tool in Vision Bank Internet Banking.
-The important thing is to lay out a budget that will get you to your next goal.
 Also, how will that budget play out in real life with unexpected expenses?
 The process of budgeting can also help you realize that you need to grow your emergency fund or extend the target date for one of your personal goals.

 Online Bill Pay

 Automating payments for your mortgage, credit card, utilities, and other bills will ensure you never accidentally forget a due date or miss a payment and incur late fees or other financial penalties.
 Not paying bills on time will most assuredly lead to a lower credit score.

 Whether you receive eStatements or physical ones, review your monthly bank and credit card account statements to make sure there are no fraudulent or erroneous transactions.